 Important Facts Relating to Alcohol, Roads and the Law in South Africa

-- The Legal Limit in South Africa for public road users is 0.05 % B.A.C (0.24mg/l brAC) (approx 2 units of alcohol within 1 hour for a person of average weight and height)
+- The Legal Blood or Breath Alcohol Concentration Limit in South Africa for drivers on public roads is less than 0,05g of alcohol per 100millilitres of blood drawn (< 0.05% B.A.C) or 0.24milligrams per litre of exhaled breath (BrAC).
+This equates to approximately 2 to 3 units of alcohol consumed within 1 hour for a person of average weight and height)

-- It takes the human body 1 hour to process and eliminate 1 unit of alcohol.
-If you drink 2 units of alcohol, you need 2 hour to eliminate the 2 units of alcohol.
-If you drink 4 units of alcohol you need 4 hours to process and eliminate the 4 units of alcohol. etc.
+- It takes the human body approximately 1 hour to process and eliminate 1 unit of alcohol.
+If 2 units of alcohol are consumed, 2 hours are needed to eliminate the 2 units of alcohol.
+If 4 units of alcohol are consumed, then 4 hours are needed to process and eliminate the 4 units of alcohol.

 What is alcohol abuse?

-- Alcohol abuse can be referred to as the over indulgence or excessive usage and dependence on alcohol that acts on the central nervous system to alter brain functions.
+- Alcohol abuse can be referred to as the over indulgence or excessive usage and dependence on alcohol.
+This use acts on the central nervous system and alters brain functions.
 This typically results in temporary changes in perception, mood, consciousness and behaviour leading to effects that are harmful to a person’s physical or mental health or the welfare of others.

 Effects of alcohol abuse on the body: